Arab League chief urges Syria end attacks on civilians

 In an unusually strong statement, Elaraby said he was "concerned over the continued killing and violence in Syria that has claimed more innocent victims."

-"(Elaraby) called for an immediate end to all forms of violence and on the Syrian government to ... stop military and security escalation against defenseless civilians," the statement issued by his office said.
+"(Elaraby) called for an immediate end to all forms of violence and on the Syrian government to ... stop military and security escalation against defenceless civilians," the statement issued by his office said.

 The Arab League, while extending the monitoring mission for another month, called on Assad to step down after 10 months of bloodshed as part of a transition plan for which it is seeking U.N. support.